SiliconeVolley/siliconevolley.github.io/README.md

 # Inside Silicone Volley

-**Holy moly what a folly!**
-An insider's take on the so-called IT industry in India.
-This will become a blog, an e-zine or an e-book depending upon what kind of deathlines I get.
-Meant to reduce stress in the minority of sensible humans in the industry.
-Full of cryptic humor, mismangement bashing, tech jar-gun and other such gems.
+## About Silicone Volley
+Silicone Volley is a collection of interesting anecdotes, folklores and in-betweens from the software industry.
+This work is based on my own experience working in the industry with, mostly rotten, peers in India and around the world.

+## Disclaimer
+The content is satirical, sarcastic and outright caustic by design, and comes loaded with puns, cryptic humor, mismangement bashing, tech jar-gun and other such gems.
+Connsupmtion of this content may not be suitable for work (NSFW) in the same way as reading Galileo's work in a church would have been circa 1500 AD.
 Handle it with carelessness and thou shalt burn thyself!